Child & Youth Services

 Autism Spectrum Disorder (ASD) affects an estimated one out of every 68 children.
 This disorder impacts a child’s social interaction, verbal and nonverbal communication, and overall behavior.
 Our team of specialists focuses on early intervention and a combination of school and home-based care that can reduce symptoms and promote growth and development.

 Behavioral Health Rehabilitation Services (BHRS), which focus on community-based services for children and their families.

 Intensive Case Management Programs (ICMP), which help families access community services and support networks.

-Outpatient Care, including individual, family and group therapy.
+Outpatient Services, including individual, family and group therapy.

 Adult Services that enhance skill development, promote independence, and address other conditions.